Highest weights for truncated shifted Yangians and product monomial crystals: Introduction

 For any $ \bR $, we conjecture that the category of finite-dimensional representations of $ Y^\lambda_\mu(\bR) $ should categorify $ \Hom_{\g^\vee}( V(\mu), V(\lambda, \bR))$.
 As explained in Section \ref{se:finitedim}, this latter statement is compatible with our main conjecture.
 More precisely, we show the following.

 \begin{Theorem} The Verma module $ M(J, \bR) $ has a finite-dimensional simple quotient if and only if $ y(J) $ is a highest weight element of the monomial crystal. \end{Theorem}

-In type A, 60\% of the authors prove in \cite{WWY} that the algebra $Y^\lambda_\mu(\bR) $ is isomorphic to a central quotient of a parabolic W-algebra; applying the main result of \cite{WebWO} shows in turn that category $\O$ for $Y^\lambda_\mu(\bR) $ is equivalent to a singular block of parabolic category $\O$ for $\mathfrak{gl}_N$, where $N$ is the sum of the parts in $ \lambda $.
+In type A, 60\% of the authors use the main results of this paper to prove that the algebra $Y^\lambda_\mu(\bR) $ is isomorphic to a central quotient of a parabolic W-algebra \cite{WWY}.
+Applying the main result of \cite{WebWO} shows in turn that category $\O$ for $Y^\lambda_\mu(\bR) $ is equivalent to a singular block of parabolic category $\O$ for $\mathfrak{gl}_N$, where $N$ is the sum of the parts in $ \lambda $.
 Here $\la$ describes the parabolic, and $\mu$ describes the singularity of the central character.
 After this equivalence, one can obtain the desired categorical action using tensor product with the standard and dual standard representations, as described in \cite[7.4]{CR}.

+We note that, together with Theorem \ref{thm:mainthm}, the isomorphism from \cite{WWY} mentioned above implies a new result about parabolic W-algebras, namely that the highest weights of the central quotient of a parabolic W-algebra are also governed by the crystals $\B(\lambda, \bR)$.